bsmoliak/rescue-calendar-data/README.md

 # rescue-calendar-data

-Rescue calendar data from a .db file extracted from an LG phone .lbf backup file
+Rescue calendar data from a .db file extracted from an LG phone .lbf backup file.
+This repository contains a python script.